Subnautica 2: Everything we know about the new underwater survival game

 Like the rest of the Subnautica games, Subnautica 2 will be a survival game where you'll have to explore the depths of an alien ocean, gather material, craft upgrades, and try to survive.
 You'll be scanning ruins to unlock new vehicles and other equipment to assist in managing your needs, as well as to help you progress further into the deep.

 Subnautica 2 will have a story that you'll be following as you build up your underwater base and try to avoid all the monstrous Leviathan creatures eyeing you like a tasty snack.
-While we don't know much about the story yet, we do know that it will involve your human DNA and possibly finding secrets that can help you alter it in order to survive on harsh alien waters.
+While we don't know much about the story yet, we do know that it will involve your human DNA and possibly finding secrets that can help you alter it in order to survive in harsh alien waters.
 We'll keep you posted as more details about this new story and its potential impact on gameplay mechanics head our way.

 According to the description of Subnautica 2, exploration will also be a key part of the upcoming game as you'll be uncovering and logging new "diverse biomes" and creatures.
 Through scanning the terrain and animals around you, you'll find information to assist you in the story, as well as goals for upgrades that can help you expand or customise your underwater bases.
 The building system of Subnautica has reportedly gone through a massive overhaul, so expect base building to be a bigger star in the new game too.

 A big new gameplay feature for Subnautica 2 is the fact that it will feature co-op.
 Previous entries in the series have all been single-player affairs, throwing us into a foreign ocean all by our lonesome.
-In the upcoming title, there will be up to four player cooperative gameplay for you and a group of buddies.
+In the upcoming title, there will be up to four-player cooperative gameplay for you and a group of buddies.
 So, if you are afraid of the deep, now is the perfect time to grab a group of mates and force them to play Subnautica with you for support.

 Will Subnautica 2 be multiplayer?